 Can You Refinance An FHA ARM?

 You can refinance from an FHA ARM to a standard fixed-rate mortgage.
 Many homeowners do this before their ARMs reach the adjustable phase.
-This way, they get the benefits of lower monthly payments without the uncertainty of fluctuating interest rates.
+This way, they get the benefits of lower monthly mortgage payments without the uncertainty of fluctuating interest rates.

 How To Apply For An FHA ARM